TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-reporting-licensingrequirements.md

 ## **Recommended steps**

 * Sign-ins are available only for Azure AD Premium tenants.
-It's not available for free or Basic licensed tenants
+They're not available for Bree or Basic licensed tenants.

 ### **Troubleshooting issues with Sign-ins**

-* If you are a P1 tenant and can't see the sign-ins, check out our [latency information](https://docs.microsoft.com/azure/active-directory/reports-monitoring/reference-reports-latencies) and file a support ticket if the delay exceeds the documented latency
+* If you are a P1 tenant and can't see the sign-ins, check out our [latency information](https://docs.microsoft.com/azure/active-directory/reports-monitoring/reference-reports-latencies) and file a support ticket if the delay exceeds the documented latency.

 ## **Recommended documents**